I quilt on a Gammill Statler computer-controlled longarm quilting machine, providing both edge-to-edge and custom quilting.

 My custom longarm quilting services include four general levels, beginning with adding borders around an all-over (edge-to-edge) pattern, increasing in complexity up to individual designs for each block or section.
 The level of complexity of the quilt greatly drives the amount of time spent setting up each area, and thus the cost of the service.
 I have broadly grouped custom quilting into four categories, described below, in the custom quilting sections.

-I provide edge-to-edge quilting for $0.025 per square inch, with a $65 minimum on small quilts.
+I provide edge-to-edge quilting for $0.025 per square inch, with a $65 minimum on small quilts, except for Graffiti and Dense designs, which are $0.03 per square inch.
 (Yes, this is a 2023 price increase.)
 I have an extensive and always-growing library of patterns, and I can help you choose something, or I also will work with you if you wish to select your own pattern from various sources on the web, adding patterns to my library.
-A current catalog of my edge-to-edge patterns is available in the "Customer Downloads" section, below.
+The current catalogs of my edge-to-edge patterns and Graffiti and Dense patterns are available in the "Customer Downloads" section, below.

 The first category, $0.045 per square inch, adds a border to what is otherwise an edge-to-edge quilt (inside the border).
 Note that Level 1 does not include more than one border or sashing.
 The price applies to the whole quilt size.